 The key to saving with a credit card is to use one that has the highest cash back amount.
 If you prefer mileage, points or another type of reward, make sure you are getting th moste best of your rewards.

 Most merchandise go on sale for several reasons.
 Prices tend to drop at the end of seasons, due to overstock merchandise, when new models either come out or after new models hit the shelves.
 In most cases, price may or may not drop in the future.
 Most retailers have a price drop policy where you’ll get the difference back if the price drops within a certain period of time.
 This policy varies by merchant.

 If you notice that a recent purchase drops in price, all you have to do is take your receipt to customer service, along with proof that the price dropped and request a refund.
 Proof could be the store’s flyer for example.

 This is also a service that select credit cards offer too.
 Check what’s in your wallet and read up on your credit card’s benefits.
 You can also browse for credit cards that may have a price protection policy.

 Say, I am going to buy wireless headphones as a gift for someone.
 I will be avoiding the holiday crowd at the stores by shopping online from the comfort of my couch.
-I saw the headphones I want at Walmart.
+I saw the headphones I want at Staples.
 Currently, there are no sales posted for the wireless headphones I want, but I know there will be.
-Instead of going directly to the Walmart website, I log in to a shopping portal.
+Instead of going directly to the Staples website, I log in to a shopping portal.
 Currently Mr. Rebates offers the highest rate cashback when shopping online at Walmart.